heb12/heb12mobile/README.md

 Online Demo: [https://heb12.ml/mobile/demo/index.html](https://heb12.ml/mobile/demo/index.html)

 # Supported Devices
-Any Android device running Android 7.0 and later should be able to run Heb12 Mobile stably.
+Any Android device running Android 6.0 and later should be able to run Heb12 Mobile stably.
+Older versions may work, but are likely to have bugs.
 You can check out the updated App Inventor version for older devices here: https://github.com/pufflegamerz/Heb12MobileAi2